 The -upright operation does whatever combination of -rotate and -rotate-contents is required to change the rotation of the document to zero without altering its appearance.
-In addition, it makes sure the media box has its origin at (0,0), changing other boxes to compensate.

 3.5 Flipping Pages

 The -hflip and -vflip operations flip the contents of the chosen pages horizontally or vertically.
 No account is taken of the current page rotation when considering what "horizontally" and "vertically" mean, so you may like to use -upright first.